confile/AppVersion/README.md

 AppVersion
 ==========

-Get the app version of a cordova application
+Get the app version of a cordova application.
+Note that it shows the app version which is present to the user not the build version which is only for internal use.

 ### Installing the plugin to your project